momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 ![Safe Height Property](/images/map_zoning/zoning_safeheight_example.png)

 ## Required Checkpoints
+When zoning, you should do your best to make sure checkpoints are **not skippable**.
+If avoiding skippable checkpoints would force an **unreasonably long gap** between them, it’s acceptable to make those checkpoints **optional** instead.
-Uncheck **Checkpoints Required** in **Segment** properties to allow players to submit times without hitting every checkpoint.
+Uncheck **Checkpoints Required** in **Segment** properties to achieve this.

 {{<hint info>}}

-Some maps might include **large skips** that will make the player not hit every checkpoint.
-Additionally most **Defrag** maps don't require checkpoints to be hit.
+Most **Defrag** maps don't require checkpoints to be hit and so they should be made **optional by default**.
+There exist exceptions, where checkpoints **can be used to gate progress**, however other methods are generally preferable ( e.g. filters or collectibles )

 {{</hint>}}

 ![Required Checkpoints](/images/map_zoning/zoning_checkpoints_required.png)

 ## Unordered Checkpoints
-Some maps allow the player to choose the order in which they complete it.
-This setting can also be used to simulate [Collectibles](/guide/collectibles/).
+Some new maps are meant to use checkpoint zones to require players to **activate certain areas** to beat the map, while allowing them to route them in **any order they want**.
+Disable the **Checkpoints ordered** setting for these maps.

 ![Ordered Checkpoints](/images/map_zoning/zoning_checkpoints_ordered.png)